-- Only the owner or tenant, or an individual authorized by the owner, may post land by placing signs giving notice that no hunting is permitted on the land.
-The name of the person posting the land must appear on each sign in legible characters.
-The signs must be readable from the outside of the land and must be placed conspicuously not more than 880 yards apart.
+- Only the owner or tenant, or an individual authorized by the owner, may post land either electronically or by placing physical signs giving notice that no hunting is permitted on the land.
+The name of the person posting the land must appear on each physical sign in legible characters.
+Physical signs must be readable from the outside of the land and must be placed conspicuously not more than 880 yards apart.
 As to land entirely enclosed by a fence or other enclosure, posting of signs at or on all gates through the fence or enclosure constitutes a posting of all the enclosed land.

 - Hunting on posted land without permission can be prosecuted even if the land is not posted to the letter of the law.

 - Any person may enter upon legally posted land (without a firearm or bow) to recover game shot or killed on land where he/she had a lawful right to hunt.

 - It is illegal to hunt in unharvested cereal and oilseed crops, including sprouted winter wheat, alfalfa, clover and other grasses grown for seed, without the owner’s consent.